History of Serbia in Timeline

 2003: Assassination of Prime Minister Zoran Đinđić

-In 2003, Prime Minister Zoran Đinđić was assassinated as a result of a plot originating from organised crime and former security officials, creating political tension in Serbia.
+In 2003, Serbian Prime Minister Zoran Đinđić was assassinated due to a plot originating from organised crime and former security officials, increasing political tensions.

-In 2003, the Federal Republic of Yugoslavia was renamed Serbia and Montenegro.
-Also in 2003, the EU opened negotiations with the country for the Stabilisation and Association Agreement.
+In 2003, the Federal Republic of Yugoslavia was renamed Serbia and Montenegro, and the European Union opened negotiations with the country for the Stabilisation and Association Agreement.

 2004: Unrest in Kosovo

-In 2004, unrest in Kosovo resulted in 19 deaths and the destruction or damage of several Serbian Orthodox churches and monasteries.
+In 2004, unrest in Kosovo resulted in 19 deaths and damage to numerous Serbian Orthodox churches and monasteries.

 May 2006: Montenegro Independence Referendum

-In May 2006, Montenegro held a referendum, with 55.4% of voters favouring independence.
+In May 2006, Montenegro held a referendum in which 55.4% of voters favored independence, slightly above the required 55%.

-On June 5, 2006, Serbia declared its independence, marking its re-emergence as an independent state, and declared itself the legal successor to the former state union.
+On June 5, 2006, Serbia declared its independence, re-emerging as an independent state, and the National Assembly declared Serbia as the legal successor to the former state union.

 2006: Serbia Joins Partnership for Peace

-In 2006, Serbia began cooperation and dialogue with NATO by joining the Partnership for Peace program and the Euro-Atlantic Partnership Council.
+In 2006, Serbia began cooperation with NATO, joining the Partnership for Peace programme and the Euro-Atlantic Partnership Council.

-In 2006, the union between Serbia and Montenegro was peacefully dissolved, restoring Serbia's independence as a sovereign state in 2006.
+In 2006, the union between Serbia and Montenegro was peacefully dissolved, restoring Serbia's independence as a sovereign state.

 July 2007: Highest Recorded Temperature